-ASD - After School Detention (3:00 - 4:00pm)
+ASD - After School Detention (3:00 - 4:00pm): Scheduled Daily

-Tuesday and Thursday School- 3 hour detention from 3:00-6:00.
+3 hour detention from 3:00-6:00.
 Students may not attend after school activities after the detention.

-If a student is suspended from school or serving a Tuesday/Thursday School they are not allowed to participate in any after school activities. i.e. athletics, dances, concerts, games, etc. for the time period of the suspension.
+If a student is suspended from school they are not allowed to participate in any after school activities. i.e. athletics, dances, concerts, games, etc. for the time period of the suspension.